SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/sync/sync-configure-default-values.md

 language: en
 ---

-# Configure default values for synchronisation
+# Configure default values for synchronization

 By defining default values for fields that typically only have one relevant value, you save users a lot of time.
 You save them having to check a box that should always be checked or to enter a number into a field that should always contain "30".
 This is particularly useful when having to enter large quantities of data.